EliasKotlyar/Xiaomi-Dafang-Hacks/README.md

-## Xiaomi Dafang Hacks
+## Xiaomi Dafang Hacks / Xiaofang with T20 Processor

 This repository contains a Custom Firmware for the Xiaomi Dafang Camera.
+It also supports the Xiaofang with a T20 Processor.

 It also has a collection of information & software.